Skip to content. Skip to navigation

 • Spectrum efficiency, spectrum flexibility

-• Peak data rate
+• Peak data rates

 • LTE Air Interface: Physical Layer